Do I have to pedal?

 NO – not if you are riding an electric-assisted bike.

-Some systems do – very minimal however.
+Some systems do rejuvenate a little power when braking or downshifting – very minimal, however.

 Can I turn my old bike into an e-bike?

 There are conversion kits available like the BionX system.
 There are a few pre-requisites to pay attention to like having enough “storage” space for the battery and a wide enough rear hub for the motor, however.

 You should always consult a bike shop and certified mechanics to add a conversion kit to your old bike!
 Never do it yourself.

 Please note that not all of the information provided above reflects the latest state of the art (pricing, systems, performance), since technology in the (e-)bike industry is constantly evolving – we are trying to stay up to date as best as we can.

 If you have any questions or are looking for more information about electric-assisted bikes, which systems we carry and are certified in servicing, please contact us by either coming to the store, giving us a call or sending us an email.

 1990 Oak Bay Avenue, Victoria, BC | phone 250-598-4111 | [email protected]